Coffee

 In addition to the tools that I use and the actual espresso brewing process, I’m also beginning to maintain this list of some of the coffee beans that I’ve had so far.
 This list will grow over time and I will try to look up older roasts and add them as well.

 These are all espresso roasts.
-The rating is my very personal rating for the individual roasts.
+The rating is my personal rating for the individual roasts.
 Keep in mind that coffee is seasonal and hence not constant in availability nor flavour.

 RoasterNameOriginAltitudeFlavoursInfoDateRating